 Good oral care practice involves brushing your teeth twice daily.
-When you wake up, and before you go to bed.
+When you wake up and before you go to bed.
 Brushing with a soft-bristle brush and with an antimicrobial toothpaste containing fluoride is advised.

-It is also crucial to floss after every meal and just before bedtime – just use your favorite water flosser.
+It is also crucial to floss after every meal and just before bedtime (just use your favorite water flosser).
 The recommended steps to take for your nighttime dental care routine are:

-- flossing first
+- 1Flossing first

 - 3Brushing your teeth

-Other steps to take include; maintaining a proper, balanced diet especially diets that contain calcium and vitamin-rich foods, avoiding any form of tobacco and cigarettes.
+Other steps to take include maintaining a proper, balanced diet especially diets that contain calcium and vitamin-rich foods.
+And avoiding any form of tobacco and cigarettes.

 How To Prevent Gingivitis And Gum Disease Final Word